Create calculation properties

 - To choose how to format the property's values, click the Number format dropdown menu, then select from the following formats: Formatted Number, Unformatted number, Currency, Percentage, or Duration.

 - If you select Currency as the format for a deal property, the property will use your account's Company currency by default.
 To use each deal record's currency, select the Use record currency instead of company currency checkbox.
+Using a record currency only affects how the value is displayed, and will not automatically apply an exchange rate.

 - Select the associated object and associated record property to calculate the property based on.